-Each compartment of a laundry tub shall be provided with a waste outlet not less than 11/2 inches (38 mm) in diameter.
-A strainer or crossbar shall restrict the clear opening of the waste outlet.
+Each compartment of a laundry tub shall be provided with a waste outlet not less than 11/2 inches (38 mm) in diameter and a strainer or crossbar to restrict the clear opening of the waste outlet.

 The discharge from a clothes washing machine shall be through an air break.

 Floor drains shall have waste outlets not less than 2 inches (51 mm) in diameter and a removable strainer.
-Floor drains shall be constructed so that the drain can be cleaned.
+The floor drain shall be constructed so that the drain can be cleaned.
 Access shall be provided to the drain inlet.
 Floor drains shall not be located under or have their access restricted by permanently installed appliances.

 The circulation pump shall be accessibly located above the crown weir of the trap.
 The pump drain line shall be properly graded to ensure minimum water retention in the volute after fixture use.
 The circulation piping shall be installed to be self-draining.